cisco-en-programmability/ansible-collection-catalystwan/roles/software_upgrades_remote/README.md

 Variables expected by this role:

-- `vmanage_instances`: List of vManage instances containing management IP, admin username, and admin password.
+- `manager_instances`: List of Manager instances containing management IP, admin username, and admin password.
 - `remote_server_name`: Name of the remote server to be used.
 - `remote_server_url`: URL of the remote server.
 - `remote_server_user`: Username for the remote server.
 - `remote_server_password`: Password for the remote server.
 - `remote_server_image_location_prefix`: Prefix for the image location on the remote server.
-- `vmanage_remote_software_filename`: Software image filename for vManage.
+- `manager_remote_software_filename`: Software image filename for Manager.
 - `viptela_remote_software_filename`: Software image filename for vBond and vSmart.
 - `cedge_remote_software_filename`: Software image filename for cEdge.
 - `controller_software_version_to_activate`: Version of the software to activate on controllers.